OliviaRodri/CEA_DEEP_LEARNING/README.md

 - into training and testing sets: training splitting/stratify

-Description of the model and its limitations and benefits: "Stephen"
+Description of the model and its limitations and benefits:

--
+Three models will be used: Neural Network and two Supervised models (Easy Ensemble AdaBoost Classifer and Balanced Random Forest)

+**Neural Network (NN)**
+Due to the size of this dataset (more than 72,000 datapoints), NN was included due to the robustness and power of NNs

+**Supervised Machines**

 ##### Outputs labels for input data Segment I & II